-- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, governors/trustees and other stakeholders on their perceptions and experiences
+- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, governors and other stakeholders on their perceptions and experiences

-The data will be analysed every half term by Elizabeth Anscombe Inclusion lead who will report back to the Head of School
+The data will be analysed every term by Mr Brooks, Head of School.
+Mr Brooks, Head of School, will report back to the governors.
 The data will be analysed from a variety of perspectives including: